Tapas (website): History

 In April 2016, Tapas Media released a new mobile app, titled "Tapas".
 The app was announced on a freemium business model; according to Tapas Media, around 10-20% of the works were offered for free – either directly free, or unlockable as rewards for engagement with the app – with the rest of the works requiring payment.
 CEO Chang Kim specifically cited Candy Crush as a model for the app, for its freemium model and for providing three to five minutes of engagement, which he said they were trying to mimic with the amount of content in each "bite-sized micro chapter".

 On April 17, 2017, the company announced that it had changed its website name to Tapas, redesigning parts of their website in the process.
 Tapas Media changed its terms of service the same day: the addition of a "Right of First Refusal" clause spurred controversy among the service' users.
 According to this clause, users who wanted to sell the rights to works that had been hosted on Tapas had to offer them to Tapas Media first, and then negotiate with the company "in good faith".
 Users could only sell rights to a third party if Tapas declined to buy the rights or if 30 days passed without agreement.
 Tapas released a statement in May 2017, saying that the Right of First Refusal was "not to take any rights away or steal your content.
 The purpose is to help you."
 Tapas stated that the change of terms was to prevent creators accepting bad deals and instead to allow them to use Tapas' connections to "get the best deal possible."
 However, Tapas removed its right of first refusal requirement on May 18, 2017, due to the poor community reception.

-On May 11, 2021, South Korean company Kakao Entertainment announced that it had acquired Tapas Media for $510 million.
-The acquisition is now subject to government approval.
+In May 2021, Kakao Entertainment agreed to acquire U.S.-based digital storytelling platforms Tapas and Radish.
+The Tapas acquisition valued the company at approximately US$510 million, while Radish was valued at approximately US$440 million.
+The acquisitions expanded Kakao Entertainment's webtoon and web novel operations into North America and provided platforms for distributing Korean intellectual property alongside content from local creators.